aileen-byte/Team14/personal statements/Venice.md

 Aileen and I chose to enhance the data memory by introducing the MemWriteSize signal because it significantly improved testability and increased the flexibility of our design.
 Without this signal, verifying store behaviour was much more difficult, as the size of each memory write was implicit.
 By explicitly encoding whether the operation is a byte, half-word, or word store, we gained clearer control over the memory system and made the design far easier to debug and extend.

-The memory is initialised using a $readmemh call, which loads data from a data.hex file into the memory array at simulation start.
-Overall, this module provides the necessary data storage and retrieval functionality for load and store instructions while maintaining correct byte addressing, alignment, and memory formatting in accordance with the RISC-V ISA.

 ### Testing the Data Mem
 <img width="460" height="1459" alt="image" src="https://github.com/user-attachments/assets/eda64e11-f372-4347-b0f1-6e11d9c37f56" />